medailey/AVDevRepo/README.md

 to your GitHub account and then remove the existing configured region folders in the data folder.
 Next, add your region by doing the following:

-1. Add the region name and properties in the config.json file.
+1. Add the region name and data folder location in the config.json file.
 Delete the other existing regions if desired.
-2. Add a new region folder in the data folder.
-For example: The region "atlanta" should have a folder named "atlanta" in the data folder.
+2. The data location can be anywhere that serves up the files.
+For example: The region "rsginc" should have a folder named "rsginc" in the data location "https://raw.githubusercontent.com/medailey/AVDevRepo/master/data/rsginc/"
-3. The first region with the property "default" set to true will determine which graphics are shown on the main page.
+3. The first region will determine which graphics are shown on the main page.
 4. Copy existing region.json file into the region folder.

 ## Adding New Scenario Data